fallemand/utils/youtube-embed/readme.md

 Insert just an image, with the appereance of a video, and on the click event, the image will transform itself into a video.
 ##### Pros
   - Reduce web page load (Just 20k in our example).
-  - No javascript fallback.
-(The image will link to the youtube video page).
+  - Will work if javascript is not enabled (The image will link to the youtube video page).

 ##### Cons
   - On some devices (cellphones), the video will not autostart after you click on the image, you will have to click twice.